Jamesits/goinvoke/README.md

 ## Performance

 `syscall.Syscall` is somewhat slower due to it allocating heap twice more than a cgo call (variable length arguments, and another copy inside `syscall.Syscall()`).
-There is a `benchmark` package to test the performance of both methods.
+There is a `internal/benchmark` package to test the performance of both methods.
 Example result under Go 1.19.1:

 ```text